Moments Economy Architecture Specification

 The architecture organises activity into four coupled domains derived from the GGG framework.

 Economy.
 The domain of infrastructure, routing, and settlement.
-It encompasses the Router, the capacity ledger, and the physical networks enabling circulation.
+It encompasses the aQPU Kernel, the capacity ledger, and the physical networks enabling circulation.

 Employment.
 The domain of work and activity.
 It encompasses the classification of contributions into governance management, information curation, inference interaction, and intelligence cooperation.